2025 United States boycott: Consumer goods

-While comprehensive data on retail impact remains limited, anecdotal evidence suggests shifts in purchasing patterns away from recognizable American brands such as Coca-Cola, Jack Daniel's, Philadelphia cream cheese, and Hellmann's mayonnaise.
+While comprehensive data on retail impact remains limited, anecdotal evidence suggests shifts in purchasing patterns away from recognizable American brands such as Coca-Cola, Jack Daniel's, Philadelphia cream cheese, Colgate toothpaste, and Hellmann's mayonnaise.

 Cultural impact

-The boycott has had cultural ramifications beyond immediate economic effects:
+The boycott has had cultural ramifications beyond immediate economic effects.

 In Canada, the American national anthem was booed during sporting events with American teams.

 Christian Tetzlaff, a renowned German classical violinist, canceled a summer tour of the United States, citing his "utter anger" at the political situation.

 Former Canadian Prime Minister Justin Trudeau urged Canadians to "choose Canada" and adjust their vacation plans to stay within the country.

-French MEP Raphael Glucksmann suggested the United States should "give us back the Statue of Liberty" during a rally, later clarifying: "No one, of course, will come and steal the Statue of Liberty.
+French MEP Raphaël Glucksmann suggested the United States should "give us back the Statue of Liberty" during a rally, later clarifying: "No one, of course, will come and steal the Statue of Liberty.
 The statue is yours.
 But what it embodies belongs to everyone."